Sammmmmuel/simple-docker/README.md

 1. First clone this repo @ https://github.com/Sammmmmuel/simple-docker.git
 2. Make sure your docker app is open on your local machine.
-3. Then run the command "docker build -t flask-image ." on your terminal
+3. Then run the command "docker build -t flask-image ." on your terminal.
+Make sure to include the period as well
 4. Next run "docker run -p 5000:5000 --rm --name flask-container flask-image"